Cozy Peach Kitchen

 Step five: Add the black beans and remaining vegetable broth.
 Place the lid on the pot and set the vent to "sealing".

 Cook on high pressure for 30 minutes for soft beans.
 Allow the pressure to release naturally.
-Once the valve floats down you can remove the lid (step six).
+Once the valve floats down the lid can be removed.

 I serve the beans with their liquid because it's flavor-packed, but you can drain off the liquid if you desire.